dougallj/applegpu/README.md

 ## Hardware tests

 Hardware tests run instructions on the actual GPU (so can only run on Apple Silicon), and emulate them, and compare state afterwards.
-This is acheived using a modified version of Alyssa Rosenzweig's wrap.dylib from https://github.com/AsahiLinux/gpu
+This is achieved using a modified version of Alyssa Rosenzweig's wrap.dylib from https://github.com/AsahiLinux/gpu

 To build the testbed: `cd hwtestbed && make`